KinDR007/VictronMPPT-ESPHOME/README.md

       name: "Battery current"
 ```

-or just use the `victron.yaml` as proof of concept.
-The `uart_id` is optional if you use a single UART only.
+or just use the `esp8266-example.yaml` or `esp8266-example-advanced.yaml` as proof of concept.
+The `uart_id` and `victron_id` is optional if you use a single UART / victron device.
 All sensors are optional.

 The available numeric sensors are:
 - `max_power_yesterday`